Alexlios/Alexlios/README.md

 - 👋 Hi, I’m @Alexlios (or Alexander)
 - 🚩 I'm from Germany
 - 👀 I’m interested in Gaming, Coding and Anime
-- 🌱 I’m currently learning C# and PowerApps
+- 🌱 I’m currently learning C#
 - 📫 Mail: alex.sch@online.de

+Feel free to check out my repositories 😉

 <!---
 Alexlios/Alexlios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.